MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │        6 │
     =#

-Aggregate combinators can also be lifted.
-Because of Julia's introspection capabilities, DataKnots can automatically convert a plural value into the required vector.
+Native Julia language aggregates, such as `sum`, can be automatically lifted.
+DataKnots automatically converts a plural pipeline into an input vector required by the native aggregate.

     using Statistics
     Mean(X) = Lift(mean, (X,))

-This could then be used as if it were any other combinator.

     run(Mean(OneTo(3) >> Sum(OneTo(It))))
     #=>
     │ DataKnot    │